pooyadhgh/mern-graphql/README.md

 ![MERN-GrahphQL](https://raw.githubusercontent.com/pooyadhgh/mern-graphql/main/screenshots/desktop-view.png)

-An application with GraphQL API, developed with Javascript in backend with Epress.js and Typescript in frontend with React.js and Apollo client, connected to a MongoDB database.
+An application with GraphQL API, developed with Javascript in the backend with Epress.js and Typescript in frontend with React.js and Apollo client, connected to a MongoDB database.
 (MERN Stack)

 ### Features